 Sterling silver is a precious white metal.
 Pure silver is too soft to work with, so most jewelry pieces have another metal mixed in, such as copper, to make it more durable.
 A silver alloy is precisely that, silver that has been mixed with other metals.
 Sterling silver, though, is the highest quality alloy since it has the largest percentage of pure silver, comprising of 92.5% fine silver and 7.5% other metals.1

 So, does sterling silver tarnish?
 That would be a yes!
-Because of the fraction in sterling silver that’s made of other metals, copper or other metals react to moisture and sulfur in the air, causing it to turn a green or blackish hue, or the tarnishing reaction.
+This is because of the fraction in sterling silver that’s made of other metals, copper or other metals react to moisture and sulfur in the air, causing it to turn a green or blackish hue, or the tarnishing reaction.

 How to Keep Sterling Silver from Tarnishing